 Looking back, how did I convince the department to let me schedule a defense without any form of thesis?
 That seems unheard of at my new university…

-My MS research advisor expressed his concerns saying I would have difficult finishing if I left, but considering I’d be without a paycheck whether I stayed or left, I knew I had to get this document done as soon as possible.
+My MS research advisor expressed his concerns saying I would have difficulty finishing if I left, but considering I’d be without a paycheck whether I stayed or not, I knew I had to get this document done as soon as possible.
 Thankfully, my soon-to-be PhD advisor offered me a temporary full-time position prior to the fall semester, but it was contingent on that MS degree.
 Fortunately, I finished that 224-page thesis in just six weeks, which included emailing that last chapter the Monday before my Friday defense.